 writes on March 1, 2018

 However, touring is also important because it is the best way to make money as an artist today.
-More and more people are streaming music now which means you won’t be selling a lot of records in the coming years.
-Selling merchandise can be successful, but in the long run that revenue won’t compare to the money you’ll make from touring.
+More and more people are streaming music.
+That means you won’t be selling a lot of records in the coming years.
+Selling merchandise can be successful in the short term.
+However in the long run that revenue won’t compare to the money you’ll make from touring.

 According to Statista, revenue from concert ticket sales rose from 1996 to 2000, growing from $1.3 billion to $4.6 billion.
 It took a hit in 2010 and 2011 where it dipped slightly to $4.2 billion but has been growing ever since.
 In 2017, the concert industry generated about $8 billion in revenue and the top 25 single artist concerts alone grossed about $360 million.

 In the long run, even though it seems expensive, touring is the way to make money as an artist.
-You get to travel and promote yourself as a brand and it is the best way to show yourself off to new fans that might not have heard of you otherwise.
+You get to travel and promote yourself as a brand.
+It is one of the best ways to show yourself off to new fans that might not have heard of you otherwise.

 . . .